 Cam: (while they're investigating an assasination attempt and someone mentions John Wilkes Booth) Do not say that in front of Booth.
 He is related to Booth and he will shoot you.

 - Castle: As a best-selling crime novelist, Richard Castle is friends with several real-life members of the profession.
 Several episodes feature poker games held at his apartment featuring James Patterson, Stephen J. Cannell, and Michael Connelly.
-He's also apparently on a first-name basis with baseball great Joe Torre.
+He's also apparently on a first-name basis with baseball great Joe Torre, and another episode sees him call Wes Craven for advice when he thinks he's the victim of a curse.

 - I Dream of Jeannie.
 Jeannie was the one who formed The '60s singing group Boyce and Hart, after bringing together four young strangers and bestowing musical talent on them so Amanda Bellows could have a group perform at her charity bazaar.